-Murkowski rejects GOP push to object to Electoral College results
+GOP lawmakers reject GOP push to object to Electoral College results

 Murkowski: 'I will vote to affirm the 2020 presidential election'

-Sen. Lisa Murkowski, R-Alaska, pushed back on the dozen Republican lawmakers who have said they will not vote to certify President-elect Joe Biden’s victory, saying she "swore an oath to support and defend the Constitution."
+Senators Lisa Murkowski, R-Alaska and Pat Toomey, R- Pa., are pushing back on the dozen Republican lawmakers who have said they will not vote to certify President-elect Joe Biden’s victory.

+The senators, led by Sen. Ted Cruz, R-Texas, said they will object to certifying the results from certain states, like Pennsylvania, unless an emergency 10-day audit is completed by an electoral commission -- but Toomey defended his state saying that Trump's loss was "explained by the decline in suburban support."

+"A fundamental, defining feature of a democratic republic is the right of the people to elect their own leaders," Toomey said in a Saturday statement.
+"The effort by Senators Hawley, Cruz, and others to overturn the results of the 2020 presidential election in swing states like Pennsylvania directly undermines this right."

+The Pennsylvania Republican also accused the GOP push to object the Electoral College vote as an "effort to disenfranchise millions of voters."

+Murskowski distanced herself from the dozen Senate Republicans saying she "swore an oath to support and defend the Constitution."

-"I will vote to affirm the 2020 presidential election," Murkowski said in a statement Saturday afternoon.
+"I will vote to affirm the 2020 presidential election," Murkowski said in a statement.
 "The courts and state legislatures have all honored their duty to hear legal allegations and have found nothing to warrant overturning the results."

 GOP SENATORS, LED BY CRUZ, TO OBJECT TO ELECTORAL COLLEGE CERTIFICATION, DEMAND EMERGENCY AUDIT